 Hey, my name is Marika and welcome to my travel blog Clumsy Girl Travels!
 You're probably here because you want to know my life story and all that good stuff.
 Well luckily for you, you're in the right spot.

 I always find describing myself to be difficult but if I were to I would say, that I am an awkward ambivert book hoarder who loves cake or really anything sugary, can magically get humanfied with just a cup (or 5) of coffee, and is known to give any dog a pretty mean belly rub.

-I’ve been traveling non-stop for over 7 years and I’ve crossed some pretty amazing adventures off my bucket list and have been doing it all while overcoming the difficulties of traveling with a hidden disability called Ataxia.
+I’ve been traveling solo for over 8 years and I’ve crossed some pretty amazing adventures off my bucket list and have been doing it all while overcoming the difficulties of traveling with a hidden disability called Ataxia.
 It makes many things challenging for me, but I don’t let it stop me from living a fulfilling life because if I did my condition would win and I could never let that happen.